 The clinical characteristics in pregnant women are similar to those reported for non-pregnant adults.
 The most common symptoms in pregnant women are fever and cough.
-However, pregnant women are less likely to report fever and myalgia compared with non-pregnant women of reproductive age.
+However, pregnant women are less likely to report fever, dyspnoea, and myalgia compared with non-pregnant women of reproductive age.
+Pregnant and recently pregnant women were more likely to be asymptomatic than non-pregnant women of reproductive age.

 It is important to note that symptoms such as fever, dyspnoea, gastrointestinal symptoms, and fatigue may overlap with symptoms due to physiological adaptations of pregnancy or adverse pregnancy events.

 Atypical presentations may occur, especially in older patients and patients who are immunocompromised (e.g., falls, delirium/confusion, functional decline, reduced mobility, syncope, persistent hiccups, absence of fever).
 Older patients and those with comorbidities may present with mild symptoms, but have a high risk of deterioration.